How to Reduce Eye Strain While Gaming: A Guide

 Some studies show that wearing blue-light-blocking glasses before bed can help sleep because blue light from screens may interfere with circadian rhythms.

-Gaming glasses will likely not help prevent eye strain, but you may find that wearing them enables you to sleep better (if you could only turn the game off!).
+Gaming glasses will likely not help prevent eye strain, but you may find that wearing them enables you to sleep better.

 Treating Computer Vision Syndrome (Digital Eye Strain)